laymonage/slides-student-maintainer/slides.md

 <!--
 The thing with GSoC is that if you wanted to get in, you have to realize there are other students like yourself.
 So, you need to convince the mentors that you are the right person for the job.
 You have to stand out among other applicants.
 It's just like job hunting.

 So, before I started working on my proposal, I concocted a plan.
-I wanted to get at least one PR to Django merged – but hopefully more than just one.
+I wanted to get at least one pull request (PR) to Django merged – but hopefully more than just one.

 I started looking into the contribution guide, and I